wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.0.3 =
+Upgrade if you use recipes as posts

 = 1.0.2 =
 Upgrade if you disable recipe sharing